pona-la/lipu-sona/pages/tokipona/sitelen_pona.md

 ![chart of sitelen pona's UCSUR points](/tokipona/sitelen_ucsur.gif)

+> **Description of sitelen pona in USCUR**
+>
+> If you want to find the codepoint (character number) for a character, take
+> the large number on the left, the small number on the top and add the two.
+For
+> example, the character "lawa" has the number F1924.
+The number on the side is
+> F1920 and the number on the top is 4.
+These are base-sixteen numbers.
+"10"
+> doesn't mean ten, it means sixteen.

 ### sitelen emoji / sitelen pilin

 A system called "sitelen emoji" (or "sitelen pilin") adapts sitelen pona by